 And so I do a fair amount of work often in the basic P2P transactional side, as well as looking more at the whole negotiation contract and short cycle.
 But also logistics, warehouse management, and I’ve got a background in a manufacturing ERP.

-So how did you hear about Market Dojo?
+So how did you hear about Sourcing Dojo?

-I heard about Market Dojo through my contacts at my previous employer.
+I heard about Sourcing Dojo through my contacts at my previous employer.

 It was a tool that they had already identified as being extremely useful on projects.
 It had already been used in Australia and New Zealand however it had not been used at all in North America.
 So I was instrumental in bringing it to the North American practice.

-What types of projects did you have in mind when you introduced Market Dojo to your North American practice?
+What types of projects did you have in mind when you introduced Sourcing Dojo to your North American practice?

 So to give an example with a client this was particularly interesting.
 They were in the building products industry, and they had no real procurement or sourcing infrastructure.
 They had multiple plants, and all purchasing was all being done on a plant level.
 The prevailing belief structure was that the plants were doing a great job of sourcing and there were no further savings to be found.
 As a consulting team, we were somewhat forced on them by the corporate group.
 Initially there was some hostility, as they didn’t believe there was any opportunity there.

-So with this example, what benefits did you find from Market Dojo?
+So with this example, what benefits did you find from Sourcing Dojo?
 And how did they compare to your expectations?

 Well, to be honest, we found far more savings than anyone dreamed were there, certainly on the client side.
 I suspected that we had a very strong savings case following a two week diagnostic phase.
 I saw all the indicators of large unrealized targets, however you don’t know exactly what opportunity there is, until you go to market with an RFQ.

-Through using Market Dojo with the client we got close to 50% savings on several packaging categories, and there was more available on the second pass.
+Through using Sourcing Dojo with the client we got close to 50% savings on several packaging categories, and there was more available on the second pass.

 The team was buying wrap for pallets, strapping, plastic poly bags, shrouds that would go over pallets as well as other plastic sheeting.
 In some cases, they had 25 year relationships with the distributors they were buying from whereby the distributors provided them with “free equipment” to wrap the pallets, so naturally they thought they were getting a great deal.
 However, due to the length of the relationship and lack of market research, they had not checked the market value of the items they were buying for two and a half decades.
 Equally, the grade of wrap was not considered, in terms of the performance characteristics, because it’s actually an engineered plastic product.
 They were fundamentally just buying the stuff off the peg, paying whatever the distributor dictated, and unfortunately this existed in every single plant.